mayoras/FWL-Metaheuristic/README.md

 ## TODO

-1. Organize partitions in Datasets
+1. Organize datasets in a more ergonomic way (classes or some sort)
 2. Implement _Greedy_ algorithm
+3. Implement LS algorithm